bornoflightning/e-commerce-backend/Develop/config/README.md

 <a name = 'description' /></a>
 ### Descritpion

     this program has routes that are connected with models to update data.
-The routes provide info on an API with details about products which can be accessed with get and post requestess
+The routes provide info on an API with details about products which can be accessed with get and post requests

 <a name = 'installation' /></a>